Andy Biggs

-A Republican, Biggs was a member of the Arizona House of Representatives from 2003 to 2011 and a member of the Arizona Senate from 2011 to 2017.
-He was president of the Arizona Senate from 2013 to 2017.
-In 2016, he was elected to Congress.
-In September 2019, Biggs became chairman of the Freedom Caucus, which includes the House Republican Conference's most conservative members.
+Biggs has announced that he will retire from the United States House of Representatives in 2026, and will instead run for Governor of Arizona.
+He and fellow Republican candidate Karrin Taylor Robson were both endorsed by President Donald Trump.

 Early life

 Biggs was born on November 7, 1958, in Tucson, Arizona.
 When he was young, Biggs went on a mission to Japan for the Church of Jesus Christ of Latter-day Saints and learned to speak fluent Japanese.
-He later earned his B.A. in Asian studies from Brigham Young University in 1982, his J.D. from the University of Arizona in 1984, and his M.A. in political science from Arizona State University in 1999.
+He later earned his Bachelor of Arts in Asian studies from Brigham Young University in 1982, his Juris Doctor from the University of Arizona in 1984, and his Master of Arts in political science from Arizona State University in 1999.

 Biggs worked as a lawyer for a firm based in Hobbs, New Mexico, before relocating to Phoenix, where he worked as a prosecutor.
 In 1993, he won $10 million in the American Family Publishers sweepstakes.
 He appeared in a TV ad with Dick Clark and Ed McMahon to promote the sweepstakes.

 Arizona State Legislature

-Elections

-Enabled by $10 million in sweepstakes winnings, which made him financially independent, Biggs decided to run for office.